 The rare fire brick produced here lined the fire boxes of the CN and CP Rail line locomotives, and of the Corvette warships in World War II.
 The fire brick was also used in the construction of the rocket launch pads at Cape Canaveral, Florida.
 Not only does the brick plant constitute one of the best preserved examples of early 20th century industrial activity in Canada, but is one of a small number of heritage attractions in Saskatchewan to have achieved formal National Historic Site designation status.

-For refreshment and relaxation, the Bunkhouse Cafe, reasonable Gift Shop and grounds offer visitors an opportunity to savor the scenic beauty of this unique Saskatchewan locale.
+For refreshment and relaxation, the Bunkhouse Cafe, and grounds offer visitors an opportunity to savour the scenic beauty of this unique Saskatchewan locale.